 You have a queasy feeling in your stomach that something is terribly wrong.

 Well, your presumptions are probably correct.

-Most likely, your dog, who you were treating with the best of intentions, is now battling iatrogenic Addison’s disease, also known as low cortisol syndrome.
+Most likely, your dog, who you were treated with the best of intentions, is now battling iatrogenic Addison’s disease, also known as low cortisol syndrome.

-Iatrogenic Addison’s disease the most common side effects of Cushing’s pharmaceutical drugs.
+Iatrogenic Addison’s disease is the most common side effect of Cushing’s pharmaceutical drugs.

 Damn!
 Now you have another disease to deal with.

 “I didn’t sign up for this!”
 You think!